kalidusachintha/bookstore/README.md

    Assume this applies to all the categories not just for 1 category with 10 books

   3.Coupon code needs to be applied every time when user updated the card.use (code_15);
+  4.This is open site not user logins are required.